azuredevcollege/trainingdays/day2/challenges/challenge-bo-1.md

-# :small_orange_diamond: Breakout 1: Deploy the Azure Dev College sample application to Azure :small_orange_diamond
+# 💎 Breakout 1: Deploy the Azure Dev College sample application to Azure 💎

 ## Here is what you will learn 🎯